 Water Safety

-When you are out and about around Greater Manchester's waterways you can stay safe by:
+When you are out and about around Greater Manchester's waterways, remember the following:

-• Never jumping into or swimming in open water (including reservoirs, rivers, canals and ponds).
-Cold Water Shock can kill in 60 seconds, you never know what's lurking beneath the surface, and under-water currents can be deadly.
+• Jumping into open water can be fatal.
+Cold water shock kills, you don’t know what’s lurking beneath the surface and under-water currents can be deadly.

-• Letting someone know where you are going and when you are coming back, if possible
+• Let someone know where you are going and when you are coming back, if possible.

-• Taking any warning or safety signs seriously
+• Take any warning or safety signs seriously.

-• Never entering the water to rescue your dog - who will rescue you?
+• Never enter the water to rescue your dog - who will rescue you?

 Equally, in freezing temperatures, going onto frozen ponds, reservoirs, lakes and canals is dangerous and can have fatal results.